No end to America's rising prices: Another inflation measure rose in January – KION546

 The PPI tracks prices for finished goods and services sold to consumers, as well as the goods, services, maintenance and repair construction sold to businesses that make or provide those finished products.

-On Monday, US oil prices briefly rose to their highest levels since 2014 amid heightened concerns about a potential Russian invasion of Ukraine.
+On Monday, US oil prices briefly rose to their highest level since 2014 amid heightened concerns about a potential Russian invasion of Ukraine.

 And even though oil prices fell early Tuesday, good inflation-related news is hard to come by.